Gate Turn Off (G.T.O.) Thyristor

 Static V-I Characteristics of GTOs

-Typical static V – I characteristics for a GTO thyristor are shown in Fig. 4.50 (b).
+Typical static V – I characteristics for a GTO thyristor are shown in figure below.
 It is seen from these characteristics that latching current for large power GTOs is several amperes (here 2A) as compared to 100-500 mA for conventional thyristors of the same rating.
 If gate current is not able to turn on the GTO, it behaves like a high voltage, low gain transistor with considerable anode current.
 This leads to a noticeable power loss under such conditions.

 Switching Performance of Gate Turn Off Thyristor